9 minute read

 }

-The concept of instigators is incredibly useful for damage: It allows a damage receiver to act depending on who was responsible for dealing the damage.
+The concept of instigators is incredibly useful for damage: It allows a damage receiver to act differently depending on who was responsible for dealing the damage.
 The classroom example for this is friendly fire: If you receive damage and the instigator of the damage is someone on your own team, you might decide to ignore the damage if friendly fire is disabled.

 Dealing damage